 - 1. Creating credentials (or identities) for the operators in both FlexNet Manager Suite and your current identity provider. - 2.
 Assigning each operator to the appropriate role.
 In FlexNet Manager Suite, access and privileges are controlled by the Role(s) assigned to an operator.
-Without a role, an operator cannot log in, even though a valid identity may be used.
+Without a role, an operator cannot view any pages of FlexNet Manager Suite, even though a valid identity may be used.
 Role assignment can only be performed by an administrator (that is, an operator who is already assigned to the Administrator role).